djimenezsanchez/NaroNet/README.md

 Marker_4
 ```

 * Image_Labels.xlsx contains the image names and their corresponding image-level labels.
 In column 'Image_Names' image names are specified.
 The next columns (e.g., 'Control vs. Treatment', 'Survival', etc.) specify image-level information, where 'None' means that the image is excluded from the experiment.
 In case more than one image is available per subject and you want to make it sure that images from the same subject don't go to different train/val/test splits, it is possible to add one column named "Subject_Names" specifying, for each image, the subject to whom it corresponds.
+See example [file](https://github.com/djimenezsanchez/NaroNet/blob/main/examples/Image_Labels.xlsx) or example below:

 | Image_Names | Control vs. Treatment | Survival |
 | :-- | :-:| :-: |